deanishe/alfred-workflow/docs/api/background.rst

     from workflow.background import run_in_background, is_running

     def main(wf):
-        # Is cache over 6 hours old or non-existent?
+        # Is cache over 1 hour old or non-existent?
         if not wf.cached_data_fresh('exchange-rates', 3600):
             run_in_background('update',
                               ['/usr/bin/python',